Modification of a Lie-algebra-based approach and its application to asymptotic symmetries on a Killing horizon: Integrability condition

-Next, we introduce our set-up and several assumptions to derive the sufficient condition for the charges to be integrable.
-We fix a D-dimensional background spacetime $(M,\bar{g})$ and a Cauchy surface $\Sigma$.
+First we introduce our set-up and several assumptions to derive the sufficient condition for the charges to be integrable.
+We fix a $D$-dimensional background spacetime $(M,\bar{g})$ and a Cauchy surface $\Sigma$.
 For notational simplicity, we fix a specific coordinate system $\psi : M \to {\mathbb R^{D}}$ in such a way that the Cauchy surface is characterized by $t = const.$ and that its boundary is specified by $\rho = 0$, where we have defined

 Let $\mathcal{H}$ denote the union of the boundary for all $t$:

 or equivalently,

 In this set-up, the integrability condition evaluated at the background metric is given by